Initial Installation Completed September 2021

-The initial marking will start the first week in August in the San Rafael/Lincoln Hill neighborhood.
-Sign installation and final stripping will occur in late August.
+The initial markings were completed in late August in the San Rafael/Lincoln Hill neighborhood.
+Sign installation and final stripping occurred in mid-September.
 The boxes do not impact entirely off-street parking.

 Parking Box Locations

 The parking boxes are being installed first on San Rafael Lincoln Hill following a roadside vegetation removal program.
 Combined, these efforts improve routine access and safety while assuring fire engines and ambulances can safely respond to calls for service.
 The parking boxes and roadside fuel reduction are also part of the City, County, and Marin Wildfire Prevention Authority efforts to improve evacuation routes.